almorcrette/makers-learning-journey/week2/daily_goals_week2.md

 #### Reflection at the end of the day

 **achieved**
 * Understand ideas and concepts of code review, have read and applied the Airport Challenge rubric and have reviewed another person's code and given feedback.
-Also reviewed my own
+Also reviewed my own. *Wednesday morning update* watched code review talk
 * Isolated class tests on Airport weekend challenge, confirming my understanding of class isolation in unit testing

-*not achieved fully*
+* *Wednesday morning update* Learned about developer process workshop and planned to attend my first one in week 3

-* Did not have time to read all review matieral, or read up about the process workshops
+### Tuesday

 #### Daily goals
 1. Turn up and be present through today, it's a tough day.
-2. Improve understanding of spec code good practice by
+2. Improve understanding of spec code good practice
 3. Apply SRP

 #### Plan for the day